pangenome/odgi/docs/rst/tools_using_odgi.rst

 Nextflow nf-core/pangenome pipeline
 ===================================

 A Nextflow version of ``PGGB`` is currently developed on nf-core.
-The `nf-core/pangenome <https://github.com/nf-core/pangenome>`_ pipeline makes us of the same
+The `nf-core/pangenome <https://github.com/nf-core/pangenome>`_ pipeline makes use of the same
 ``odgi`` tools as the original ``PGGB``.

 Interactive 2D visualization of very large graphs - gfaestus